controlplane-com/github-actions-example-cli/README.md

 1. Browse to the Control Plane Console.
 2. Select the GVC that was set in the `/cpln/cpln-gvc.yaml` file.
 3. Select the workload that was set in the `/cpln/cpln-workload.yaml` file.
 4. Click the `Open` button.
 The app will open in a new tab.
-The containers' environment variables and start up arguments will be displayed.
+The container's environment variables and start up arguments will be displayed.

 ## Notes